Jun 27 2011

 - Narrow the scope of potential birds by choosing my state/province location.

 - Use the Smart Search function to further narrow the possibilities by size, color, body features (such as tail patches), etc.

 - Listen to the song to help my identification.
 (No!
 No!
 No!
 I do not play the songs so the birds can hear them.
 I turn the volume very low and listen right next to my ear and play just a short bit to verify my audio guess.
 Do not play the sounds for the birds!
 Here’s why, from Sibley himself.)

 - Compare two species’ images side-by-side as I would in a book-based field guide.

 - Compare two songs side-by-side.
 Can’t do that with my field book.

 - Record the bird’s date and location and email or export the list.

-The Sibley eGuide validates its license over the network every time you open it but it works just fine when you’re off the grid.
-On Android it used to force-close at startup but I learned that if I exit the app from the home screen instead of killing it with my task killer the force-close issues disappear.
+The Sibley eGuide [no longer] validates its license over the network every time you open it.
+It works just fine when you’re off the grid.
+For me, it used to force-close at startup but that’s because I was being way too tech-y and killing it with my task killer instead of gracefully closing it like a normal person.

 Since downloading the Sibley eGuide I’ve changed my birding habits.
 Instead of thinking “I’m not carrying my field guide because it’s heavy and I won’t encounter a bird I don’t know,” I now say to myself, ”I don’t need my book.
 I have my Droid.”